alexandremathiasdonnat/Mathematics-Papers/Probabilities & Statistics/Graph Stochastic Processes/DeepWalk–Node2Vec Graph Embedding/README.md

 **The objective is to:**

-- Load and analyze a r al citation network
+- Load and analyze a real citation network
 - Compute structural descriptors of the graph
 - Construct node embeddings using graph-based random walks
 - Train a classifier to predict paper categories